sebastiaanluca/laravel-module-loader/README.md

 *Optional; requires a [module service provider](#using-a-module-service-provider)*

 Factories can be stored in your default `/database/factories` directory or per module in e.g. `YourModule/database/factories`.
-They are by default not namespaced and **only loaded in [development environments](#development-environments)** to prevent your application throwing errors when *autoload-dev* packages like Faker and so are missing.
+They are by default not namespaced and **only loaded in [development environments](#development-environments)** to prevent your application throwing errors when *autoload-dev* packages like Faker and so are are not installed on production systems.

 ### Using seeders